The Slow Demise of VDI (and The Rise of The University App Store)

 Prioritize appropriate delivery contexts for VDI launches

 Through some smart provisioning based upon contextual information on the end-user, a higher education organization can greatly reduce their number of unnecessary launches through VDI and, therefore, their dependency upon it.
 Provisioning in this manner would reduce the number of instances where VDI isn't necessarily the only or best option.
 For example, VDI is perfect for remotely accessing apps that must be installed on-site for security reasons, or because their license forbids off-site installation.
-VDI is great for BYOD.
+VDI is necessary to fully enable BYOD for all your software titles.
+That being said, it is not required for every launch and, in many cases, will not be the most appropriate delivery method.

 You can read more about improving VDI in our article, 'How to fix VDI (Virtual Desktop Infrastructure) to improve how you deliver applications' >>